eduardlio/learn-js-through-web/readme.md

 We need to talk!

-He's just a little bee!
+He's just a little BEE!

 And he happens to be
-the nicest bee I've met in a long time!
+the nicest BEE I've met in a long time!

 Long time?
 What are you talking about?!